Trump's incoming chief of staff is a former lobbyist. She'll face a raft of special interests

 Wiles was a partner at Ballard Partners, a regional firm that lobbied for Trump’s companies in Florida.
 Shortly after Trump’s election, Ballard set up shop in Washington and quickly became a dominant player, pulling in more than $70 million in lobbying fees during Trump’s presidency, representing a who’s who of corporate America, lobbying disclosures show.

-Many of Wiles’ clients were plain vanilla entities with obvious aims — General Motors, a trade group for children’s hospitals, homebuilders, and the City of Jacksonville, Florida.
+Many of Wiles’ clients were plain vanilla entities with obvious aims — General Motors, a trade group for children’s hospitals, homebuilders, and the City of Jacksonville.

 One in particular stood out that speaks to the ways, subtle or otherwise, that foreign interests seek to influence U.S. policy.
 In 2017, Wiles registered as a lobbyist for Globovisión, a Venezuelan TV network owned by Raúl Gorrín, a businessman charged in Miami with money laundering.